Kaipa

 Kaipa is a Swedish progressive rock band.

 History

-The band was formed as Ura Kaipa by Hans Lundin (keyboards) and Tomas Eriksson (bass).
+The band was formed as Ura Kaipa by Hans Lundin (keyboards) and Tomas Eriksson (bass) from San Michael's.
 Roine Stolt joined Kaipa as guitarist when he was 17.
 In 1974, shortly after they had cut the "Ura" from the name of the band, they released their self-titled debut album.
 Stolt, who later founded The Flower Kings, left the group in 1979, after the album Solo.

 In 2014, original members Roine Stolt, Ingemar Bergman, and Tomas Eriksson re-grouped under the name Kaipa DaCapo to play the old music from the first three albums as well as brand new music.
 New members of the band are Mikael Stolt, brother of Roine, on vocals and guitar, and renowned Swedish musician Max Lorentz on keyboards.
 A new album was released in 2016, followed by a live album recorded in 2017.